s-badran/postman-cognito-automation/README.md

 - **App Client Restrictions:** The Cognito app client must have `ALLOW_USER_PASSWORD_AUTH` enabled.
 If disabled (common for security), the API fails, and policies may forbid enabling it.
 - **IAM Policy Restrictions:** Backend roles are often scoped to exclude auth operations like `InitiateAuth`, limiting access to read-only or specific actions to prevent credential misuse.

 If these constraints don't apply, `InitiateAuth` with SRP can be a cleaner option for automation.
+For reference, an alternative Postman collection using `InitiateAuth` is provided in the `InitiateAuth/` directory.

 ---